James Gettis: Civil War

 He served in the Confederate Army during the Civil War for a brief period, as captain of the 7th Florida Infantry, Company B, the "South Florida Rifles".
-Gettis was singled out for his bravery by captain John William Pearson during the Battle of Tampa.
-He received a medical discharge and returned to Tampa due to ill health, inflicted with "incipient phthisis and chronic diarrhea".
+Gettis was singled out for his bravery by Captain John William Pearson during the Battle of Tampa.
+He received a medical discharge and returned to Tampa due to ill health, inflicted with "incipient phthisis and chronic diarrhoea".
 Just before his discharge, he organized the Tampa City Guards.

 Personal

-He was a Master Mason and American Party member.
+He was a Master Mason and a member of the American Party.
 He had no children, but raised the brothers of W. B. Henderson after the death of Henderson's father.
 In his will, Gettis left all his property to James F. Henderson.
 He is buried in Oaklawn Cemetery in downtown Tampa.